Updated March 11, 2016

 Step 5: Edit your permalink

-Before publishing your post (not after, otherwise you’ll break your link!), edit the permalink if you’d like.
+Before publishing your post (not after, otherwise you may break your link!), edit the permalink if you’d like.
 Use keywords and make it as close to the way someone would search for your content on Google.
-Read my SEO tips for more.
+Read my post about permalinks and how to choose them.
+I also recommend you read my SEO tips to understand why they’re important.

 Step 6: Add media or create links in your post

-To add media like images, simply place your cursor in the body of your text where you want the media to appear and click the Add Media button at the top of the post box.
-Be sure to read my tips for using images on your blog.
+To add media, like images – Simply place your cursor in the body of your text where you want the media to appear.
+Click the Add Media button at the top of the post box.
+Be sure to read my tips for using images on your site to make sure you’re preparing your images properly, and so you’re not violating anyone’s copyright.

-To create a link in your post, highlight the text you want to link and click the link icon (looks like a chain link) on the top row of formatting options.
+To create a link in your post – Highlight the text you want to make a link and click the link icon (looks like a chain link) on the top row of formatting options.
+A popup will appear where you can paste the URL you want the link to go to.

-You call also add a PDF to your post.
-Once you’ve created your PDF using something like Microsoft Word (just save a doc as a PDF).
+To add a PDF to your post – Once you’ve created your PDF using something like Microsoft Word (just save a doc as a PDF) or Google Docs:

-- Highlight the text in your post that you want readers to click to access the PDF.
+- Highlight the text in your post you want readers to click to access the PDF.
+In other words, you might say, “Download the printable now.”
+Highlight that phrase.

-- Click the “Add Media” icon at the top of your post window (and next to the “Add Image” icon) to upload your PDF.
+- Click the “Add Media” button at the top of your post window to upload your PDF.

 - Choose your PDF from your computer and upload.